casanovalx/better-control/README.md

 ## 🧪 Compatibility Matrix

-Better-Control has been tested on Arch Linux with Hyprland, GNOME, and KDE Plasma.
+Better Control has been tested on Arch Linux with Hyprland, GNOME, and KDE Plasma.
 It should work on most Linux distributions with minor adjustments.

 <table>
   <tr>